 In other relationships, I’ve struggled with jealousy, it showed up as that little green-eyed monster envy.
 This form of jealousy typically stems from comparison.
 As the saying goes, comparison is the thief of all joy.
 Jealousy, envy, and comparison, don’t have any room in God’s kingdom.

-4 Things to Do If You're Struggling with Jealousy in Your Marriage
+4 Things to Do If You're Struggling with Jealous Love in Your Marriage

 I brought all sorts of unresolved baggage and jealousy into my early marriage and projected them onto my unsuspecting husband.
 In the past I had been cheated on, so certainly my husband would be unfaithful, right?